 - 9 lectures

-- a rump session
+- rump session

-Last Year's Programme
+This Year's Programme

 Lectures have a coffee/tea break halfway and end with a 15’ Q&A. All lectures, presentations and the rump session take place in the main conference room.
 The rump session allows students to present their (unfinished) research in an informal setting, using a brief, engaging, presentation.
 To work on the case studies, please find yourself a comfortable spot somewhere.